bd-j/prospector/README.md

   (with nested or ensemble MCMC sampling)

-* Use spectra and/or photometry to constrain the linear combination of stellar population components that are present in a galaxy (e.g. non-parametric SFHs).
+* Use spectra and/or photometry to constrain the linear combination of stellar population components that are present in a galaxy (i.e. non-parametric SFHs).

 * Combine photometric and spectroscopic data rigorously using a flexible spectroscopic calibration model.